 Geriatric Education The Geriatric Education Center of Pennsylvania based at UCSUR leads a consortium comprising the University of Pittsburgh, VA Pittsburgh Healthcare System, Pennsylvania State University Center on Healthy Aging, and UPMC Aging Institute.
 Six initiatives provide training and resources to professional and paraprofessional health care providers, older adults, and family caregivers.
-Funded by the Health Resources and Services Administration, these initiatives address several regional needs and national directives regarding geriatric education: - Improving the care of elderly veterans through education of primary care providers and family members - Transforming clinical training for Alzheimer's disease and related disorders and providing training to health and social services professionals in rural and underserved urban areas - Advancing dementia-care competency and preparedness across disciplines in multiple primary care settings - Improving mental health care for older adults in primary care settings - Improving healthy lifestyles of older adults by training health and social service providers to implement preventive interventions for older adults in community settings - Establishing a regional, community-based outreach and resource center QUALITATIVE DATA ANALYSIS SERVICES he Oualitative Data Analysis Program (QDAP) at UCSUR provides a resource to the University community in all aspects of qualitative data collection and analysis.
+Funded by the Health Resources and Services Administration, these initiatives address several regional needs and national directives regarding geriatric education: Improving the care of elderly veterans through education of primary care providers and family members - Transforming clinical training for Alzheimer's disease and related disorders and providing training to health and social services professionals in rural and underserved urban areas - Advancing dementia-care competency and preparedness across disciplines in multiple primary care settings - Improving mental health care for older adults in primary care settings - Improving healthy lifestyles of older adults by training health and social service providers to implement preventive interventions for older adults in community settings - Establishing a regional, community-based outreach and resource center Qualitative Data Analysis Services he Qualitative Data Analysis Program (QDAP) at UCSUR provides a resource to the University community in all aspects of qualitative data collection and analysis.
 Experienced QDAP staff can carry out or assist with all phases of a qualitative research project including study design, project management and coordination, data collection utilizing interviews, focus groups, and document or website analysis, audio and video transcription, data coding and analysis, and results reporting.
 Data Collection and Management QDAP staff have the expertise to collect and manage a range of qualitative data utilizing a variety of methods and sources.
-This includes conducting in-depth interviews, facilitating focus groups, and collecting qualitative data from both traditional and innovative sources such as document and textual material, videos, images and other visual material, and web sources such as websites, blogs, and emails.
-QDAP provides high-quality transcription of audio and video recordings for further analysis.
+This includes conducting in-depth interviews, facilitating focus groups, and collecting qualitative data from both traditional and innovative sources such as document and textual material, videos, images and other visual material, and web sources such as websites, blogs and emails.
+QDAP provides high quality transcription of audio and video recordings for further analysis.
 QDAP staff can provide management services ranging from full project management to assistance in the management of data collection including recruitment, screening and scheduling of participants, depending on project needs.
 Using qualitative data analysis and management software, QDAP staff can also organize and manage qualitative data in preparation for analysis.
-Value-Added Coding Accurate and reliable coding is central to qualitative and mixed-methods analysis.
-QDAP offers a rigorous approach to analyzing a variety of qualitative materials.
-Experienced coders deliver the data you need in
+Value-Added Coding Accurate and reliable coding is central to qualitative and mixed methods

-a timely and expert manner from a wide variety of sources.
-Original material for analysis might include in-depth interviews, open-ended survey answers, field notes, transcripts from focus groups, web blogs, e-mails, website content, videos and images, results from database searches (such as LexisNexisTM), congressional testimony, historical texts, and a host of other unstructured but digitized data sets.
-QDAP staff work with your research team to craft an analysis plan and codebook with a tailored methodology designed to code the material for key concepts and relationships.
-Multiple coders can quickly and reliably extract the data you need to reach valid inferences.

 QDAP employs University of Pittsburgh students and UCSUR professional staff trained in data collection and in using qualitative analysis software.
-We maintain a 15-station transcription and qualitative data coding lab that utilizes Olympus transcription software; ATLAS.ti, a widely used qualitative data analysis software package that supports project management, enables multiple coders to collaborate on a single project, and generates output that facilitates the analysis process; NVivo, another widely used qualitative data analysis software package; and Transana, a video coding software package; and a specialized, in-house program for quality control, which calculates inter-coder reliability statistics and simplifies adjudication of coder disagreement.
-In addition, we offer training seminars and one-on-one training sessions for faculty, staff, and students in using ATLAS.ti, NVivo, and Transana.
+We maintain a 15-station transcription and qualitative data coding lab which utilizes Olympus transcription software; ATLAS.ti, a widely used qualitative data analysis software package that supports project management, enables multiple coders to collaborate on a single project, and generates output that facilitates the analysis

+process; NVivo, another widely used qualitative data analysis software package; and Transana, a video coding software package; and a specialized, in-house program for quality control which calculates inter-coder reliability statistics and simplifies adjudication of coder disagreement.
+In addition, we offer training seminars and one-on-one training sessions for faculty, staff and students in using ATLAS.ti, NVivo and Transana.

 Services Provided

 - Study design, management and coordination

 - Interviewer training and management

 - Participant recruitment

 - Data collection including focus group facilitation, in-depth interviewing, cognitive interviewing and document analysis

 - Transcription of audio and video recordings

 - Data preparation, cleaning, and management

 - Codebook development and testing

 - Coding and coding adjudication

 - Coder reliability and validity reporting

 - Results analysis and expression

 - Software training for qualitative data analysis software (ATLAS.ti, NVivo, Transana)

-WHAT WE DO:
+13

+July 1, 2019-June 30, 2020, ANNUAL REPORT